cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - A single Stream
      - ``namespace:<namespace> stream:<stream-id>``

-Dataset metrics are available at the Dataset level, but they can also be queried down to the Flowlet, Worker, Service, Mapper, or Reducer level:
+Dataset metrics are available at the dataset level, but they can also be queried down to the Flowlet, worker, Service, Mapper, or Reducer level:

 .. list-table::
    :header-rows: 1